Ennio van der Gouw

-Ennio van der Gouw (born 14 February 2000) is a Dutch professional footballer who plays as a goalkeeper for Belgian club Zulte Waregem.
+Ennio van der Gouw (born 14 February 2000) is a Dutch professional footballer who plays as a goalkeeper for Primeira Liga club Rio Ave, on loan from Belgian side Zulte Waregem.

 Career

 Van der Gouw came through the youth system at FC Twente after joining them in 2014.
 Initially he was an outfield player before switching to goalkeeper aged 14.
 He signed his first contract with Twente in August 2019 for 3 seasons.
 He made it clear he would not be looking to sign a new contract at Twente as that was drawing to a close due to the fact he was third choice behind Lars Unnerstall and Jeffrey de Lange.

 He made the switch to VVV-Venlo in June 2022, signing a contract for two seasons with the option of a third.

 Van der Gouw made his professional debut for VVV on the 16 September 2022 in a 1–1 draw against Jong PSV in the Eerste Divisie.
 On 24 September 2022 van der Gouw made his first starting appearance in professional football against Telstar.
 Van der Gouw was credited with an assist when in the 96th minute of the game.
 VVV were trailing 1–0 and he came up to the opposition penalty area for his side's attacking free kick.
 The ball came to him and he shinned it forward in the box for teammate Sven Braken to turn and score a late equaliser.

 On 12 July 2023, van der Gouw signed a four-year contract with Zulte Waregem in Belgium.

+On 2 February 2026, van der Gouw moved to Portugal, joining Primeira Liga club Rio Ave on loan until the end of the season.